-Our auxiliary function, Extraverted Intuition, may also trigger self-doubt in the INFP.
+Our auxiliary function, Extraverted Intuition, may also trigger self-doubt.
 This “secondary” function is what enables us to see what could be, not just what is.
 Extraverted Intuition is constantly searching for ideas and possibilities in order to make sense of the world around us and our place in it.
 Although this makes us incredibly creative and inventive, it leaves us constantly searching for something more.

 We may decide that we’ve finally found our place in the world — our calling — and then our Extraverted Intuition fills us with a foreboding sense of doubt.
 What about x, y, and z options?
 What could you discover about yourself and the world if you explored those?
 This constant searching can fill us with a sense of dread that we may never actually find what we’re looking for.

-If you’re an INFP who struggles with self-doubt, here’s how you can stop giving it control over you.
+If you’re an INFP who struggles with self-doubt, here’s what I’ve learned about overcoming it for good.

 1. Trust your process.